Accelerated Weathering Testing

 Using the ASTM’s advanced information technology (IT) infrastructure, VTEC Laboratories has access to the latest testing methods, classifications, specifications, guides and practices that support American business to create top-quality products.

-At our weathering laboratory, we offer weathering testing services for many industries, including aerospace, automotive, construction, government, military, oil and gas, textiles, manufacturing, chemicals, plastics and railroads.
+At our weathering testing lab, we offer weathering testing services for many industries, including aerospace, automotive, construction, government, military, oil and gas, textiles, manufacturing, chemicals, plastics and railroads.
 Typical products that undergo accelerated weathering testing are plastics and rubber.
 Regardless of material composition, each test follows rigorous steps to ensure a valid assessment.

 Some of the testing standards we offer are ASTM D573, ASTM D750, ASTM D1149, ASTM D2126, ASTM G154 and ASTM G155.
 Here is a detailed look at our most popular ASTM weathering tests: